At-large: Canada

 (As well, the three territories - Yukon, Nunavut, and the Northwest Territories - are federally served in the Parliament of Canada by one Member of Parliament and Senator each.
 These are so sparsely populated that even one member each is over-representation.
 They have high apportionment but are ethnically diverse and of exceptional geographical size.
 Provinces are divided to make up the other 340 electoral districts (ridings or comtés).
 Canada's 102 senators are appointed to serve a large region within a province or a city.)

 European Union

 The Conference on the Future of Europe has proposed adding "transnational lists" to the European Parliament, in which a small number of members are elected by the entire European Union at large from Union-wide party lists.
 This is among a number of proposed reforms to deepen European integration.

 Israel

 In Israel, elections for the Knesset (the national parliament) are conducted at large by proportional representation from party lists.
 Election of municipal and town (but not regional) councils are on the same basis.

+Kazakhstan

+Kazakhstan elects the proportional representation portion of its lower house, the Mäjilis, from a single nationwide multi-member district using closed party-list proportional representation.

+Since electoral reforms adopted in 2022, 69 of the 98 seats in the Mäjilis are filled from this at-large national constituency, with seats allocated according to the parties' share of the national vote.
+A 5% national electoral threshold applies to parties seeking representation.